Darjeeling Himalayan Railway

-The Darjeeling Himalayan Railway, also known as the DHR or the Toy Train, is a gauge railway that runs between New Jalpaiguri and Darjeeling in the Indian state of West Bengal.
+The Darjeeling Himalayan Railway, also known as the DHR, is a gauge railway that runs between New Jalpaiguri and Darjeeling in the Indian state of West Bengal.
 Built between 1879 and 1881, it is about 88 km long.
 It climbs from about 100 m above sea level at New Jalpaiguri to about 2200 m at Darjeeling, using six zig zags and three loops (originally five) to gain altitude.
-Ghum station is situated at an altitude of 7,407 ft.
+Ghum station is situated at an altitude of 7,410 ft.
 Six diesel locomotives handle most of the scheduled service, with daily tourist trains from Darjeeling to Ghum – India's highest railway station – and the steam-hauled Red Panda service from Darjeeling to Kurseong.
 Steam-enthusiast specials are hauled by vintage British-built B-Class steam locomotives.
 The railway's headquarters are at Kurseong.

 On 5 December 1999, UNESCO declared the DHR a World Heritage Site.
 Two more railway lines were later added, and the site became known as one of the mountain railways of India.

 History

-Siliguri, at the base of the Himalayas, was connected with Calcutta (now Kolkata) by a metre gauge railway in 1878.Between Siliguri and Darjeeling, Tanga services ran on a cart road – the present-day Hill Cart Road.
+Siliguri, at the base of the Himalayas, was connected with Calcutta (now Kolkata) by a metre gauge railway in 1878.
+Between Siliguri and Darjeeling, Tanga services ran on a cart road – the present-day Hill Cart Road.
 Franklin Prestage, an agent of the Eastern Bengal Railway, approached the government with a proposal to lay a steam tramway from Siliguri to Darjeeling.
 Ashley Eden, lieutenant governor of Bengal, formed a committee to assess the project's feasibility.
 The proposal was accepted in 1879 after a positive report by the committee, and construction began that year.

 Gillanders, Arbuthnot and Company was hired to construct the line and, by March 1880, track was laid as far as Tindharia, and Lord Lytton, the first viceroy to visit Darjeeling, rode to Tindharia on the train.
 Colonel F.S.
 Taylor, R.E., Consulting Engineer to the Government of India for Guaranteed Railways, and Franklin Prestage inspected the line and authorised the stretch from Siliguri to Kurseong open for traffic from 16 August 1880.
 It opened a few days later on 23 August 1880.
 The stretch from Siliguri to Darjeeling opened on 4 July 1881.
 The company's name was changed to Darjeeling Himalayan Railway Company.

 Although the railway originally followed Hill Cart Road, the steepness of the road was more than the locomotives could handle in some areas.
 In 1882, four loops and four zig-zags were built between Sukna and Gayabari to ease the gradient to a uniform 1 in 28.
 The line was extended by a quarter-mile to Darjeeling Bazar in 1886.
 The Darjeeling station was renovated in 1891 and Kurseong got a new station building and storage shed in 1896, but the railway was affected by an 1897 earthquake and a major cyclone in 1899.
 In 1902, heavy rains caused many landslips along the route and the Teesta bridge was washed away.
 Services were maintained with transhipments at the breaks.